Mohamed-ElHadidy/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of  the app.
+Contains the state , methods that manage the app functionality.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
+    ├── BooksList.js # The app home page which consists of header, shelves and button which link to search page.
+    ├── Header.js # The first component which holdes the header bar.
+    ├── Shelf.js # The main component of .which holdes each shelf of the three shelves [Currently Reading, Want to Read, Read].
+    ├── Book.js # This component holdes the template of each single book [ Image,  title, authors and shef changer select menu ]
+    ├── BooksSearch.js # This is the second page of the app which consists of an input form to search for books from the api and second part which holdes the list of books components which match the input value.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg